KNANAYA WEDDING PRODECURE

 13. The method of caressing (thazhukal): The caresser first touches the waist of the bridegroom (bride) with both hands and then touches the base of the groom’s (bride’s) hands and the cloth.
 One should not caress one’s own thigh.

 14. If the mother (Amma-ppathi) and grandmother (Ammoomma-pathi) are doing the same, they do not ask permission from the assembly.

 15. After the songs Vazhoopatt and Ponnanintheedum, if there is enough time, the choir can sing Munnam Malankara, Innu Nee Njangale and Nallororoshlam in this order.

 16. After the couple leaves the stage (Manarkolam), the groom’s maternal uncle gives water to the bride’s maternal uncle to wash his hands using kindi and kolambi.

 17. For Knanaya Jacobite weddings, it is customary for the bridegroom’s maternal uncles to give baked chicken thigh to the bride’s maternal uncles.

-The Knanaya Global Foundation NFP, a non-profit organization registered in IL, USA that also undertakes many other projects on worldwide Knanaya Community hosts Knanayology.
+The Knanayology Foundation (Knanaya Global Foundation NFP), a non-profit organization registered in IL, USA, hosts Knanayology and undertakes other projects on Knanaya Community .